YuanchenBei/yuanchenbei.github.io/_pages/about.md

 <span class='anchor' id='-news'></span>

 # 🔥 News
+- *2023.12*: &nbsp;🎉🎉 Our paper **CPDG: A Contrastive Pre-Training Method for Dynamic Graph Neural Networks** is accepted by ICDE 2024.
 - *2023.09*: &nbsp;🎉🎉 Our paper **Reinforcement Neighborhood Selection for Unsupervised Graph Anomaly Detection** is accepted by ICDM 2023.
 - *2023.08*: &nbsp;🎉🎉 Our paper **Non-Recursive Cluster-Scale Graph Interacted Model for Click-Through Rate Prediction** is accepted by CIKM 2023.